mjordan/riprap/README.md

 fixity_algorithm: sha256
 ```

 Note that when run in thin mode even once, Riprap will delete all existing successful events for a resource before it adds the current successful event.
 Those previous events are not recoverable.
-If you remove `thin: true` from you settings file, or set it to 'false', Riprap will not delete any existing events, it will simply add new ones.
+If you remove `thin: true` from you settings file, or set `thin` to `false`, Riprap will not delete any existing events, it will simply add new ones.
+Also note that thin mode does not delete any failed fixity events.

 ### Plugins